masum184e/handbook/database/mysql.md

 6. Be very careful — CASCADE can remove more than you expect.
 7. `DECIMAL(10, 2)` - what the value inserted for 3.5278 is it 3.52 or 3.53?
 8. how B tree work during indexing
+9. An index is a data structure that stores pointers to rows in a table, organized to make lookups faster.